laravel-mix/laravel-mix/docs/quick-webpack-configuration.md

 });
 ```

+The object passed to the `webpackConfig()` method will now be merged with Mix's generated config object.

 ## Using a Callback Function

-You can access webpack and all of its properties when passing a callback function.
+You may alternatively access webpack and all of its properties by passing a callback function.

 ```js
 mix.webpackConfig(webpack => {